We know why you're here.

 Your ad image's color combination can decide whether someone clicks on it.
 Take some time to find the perfect color combination.

-Highly contrasted and bright colors tend to have a deeper effect on us, especially in Facebook's crowded Newsfeed.
+Highly contrasted and bright colors have a deeper effect on us, especially in Facebook's crowded feed.

-The same rule applies to Facebook advertising – Facebook ads with contrasting color combinations often have a higher CTR.
-Nevertheless, you also need to write an unbeatable ad copy to support the ad design, like GetResponse has done here:
+Facebook ads with contrasting color combinations often have a higher CTR.
+Write unbeatable ad copy to support the ad design, like GetResponse has done here:

 If you use free stock photos like thousands of other marketers on Facebook, chances are people won't be interested in seeing the same image in five different ads.

 Another problem with generic stock images is that they tell someone else's story, not yours.

 Having a Facebook ad image with your product, animation, or real-life happy customers is more genuine (and profitable in the long run).

 Take another step further and don't just create custom images, but do your best to create interesting ones.